glimpsepandey/NetLogoFootball/README.md

 - Implemented team possession mechanics.
 - Players now move strategically towards the ball to gain possession.

+#### Step 4
+- Implemented defensive strategies with movement towards the player in possession for potential interception.
+- Added logic for ball interception and possession switching.

 ## Next Steps
-- Step 5 will focus on refining team strategies, improving player movements, and introducing more sophisticated game mechanics.
+-  Step 6 will focus on improving player decision-making and introducing more nuanced team strategies.